microsoft/TypeScript-Website/README.md

 ## Community Meta

-Generates contributions JSON metadata on who edited handbook pages.
+Generates contribution JSON metadata on who edited handbook pages.

+## Playground Worker

+A web worker which sits between the Playground and Monaco-TypeScript

 # Contributing